jgraving/DeepPoseKit/README.md

-DeepPoseKit: an API for pose estimation
+DeepPoseKit: a toolkit for pose estimation
 ============

 <p align="center">